grafana/scenes/docusaurus/docs/scene-app.md

 ### Step 2.
 Create `SceneAppPage`

-Use `SceneAppPage` object to configure app page.
+Use the `SceneAppPage` object to configure app page:

 ```tsx
 const myAppPage = new SceneAppPage({